CaiShilv/Personal-Website/_pages/about.md

 ---

 <br />
-I received a bachelor’s degree from the College of Electrical and Information Engineering, Hunan University, Changsha, China 2018.
+I received a bachelor's degree from the College of Electrical and Information Engineering, Hunan University, Changsha, China 2018.

-I am a Ph.D. candidate in the School of Artificial Intelligence and Automation, Huazhong University of Science and Technology, Wuhan China.
+I obtained a Ph.D. degree in the School of Artificial Intelligence and Automation, at Huazhong University of Science and Technology, Wuhan China 2024 September.

-I am on the job market during the 2024 academic year.
+In the near future, I will go to the College of Computing & Data Science at Nanyang Technological University in Singapore for postdoctoral research.

 My main research fields are image compression and processing, generative models, and software systems.